Chapter 4 The Elmore Farm and the Changing World

 Additions to the farm

 Now it was time for building.
 A first step, really the second year on the farm, was the addition of an indoor bathroom.
 This was accomplished by closing off the end of a porch that ran the length of the kitchen and dining room.
 It was now during World War II, and such things as bathroom fixtures were not being manufactured.
 Russel was fortunate to find a used sink and toilet, and find an old bathtub.
 A wonderful antique tub, six feet long, with ball and eagle-claw feet.
 The installation of a gasoline powered pump in the cellar assured water pressure.
 A water heater allowed the family to finally enjoy the pleasure of running water in the house.
 However living was still very frugal.
 The pressurized water only lasted for a short time and than one needed to go back to the cellar and start the gasoline power pressure pump.
 The water heater used large amounts of gas so we operated the heater only briefly before bath time.
-Water for washing dishes came from a kettle heated on the stove.
+Water for washing dishes still came from a kettle heated on the stove.

 Russel built a new bedroom on the ground floor so that he and Mabel could enjoy a comfortable bedroom.
 This was adjacent to the living room so it would get some of the heat from the oil heater.

 The crew hired at harvest deserved better shelter than the open barns provided, so Russel went to Moses Lake.
 An air base established for the war was closing and small structures were offered for sale.
 He purchased a building — just one room large enough for three single beds, hauled it home on the wheat truck, and placed it in the vicinity of the outhouse.
 A tour of the junkyard produced a quaint wood-burning parlor stove.
 Mabel prepared generous meals, so hired men, though working long hard hours, enjoyed a reasonable bed, warmth on cool nights and good food.
+There is one humorous incident concerning the stove.
+Vern call Dick to the bunkhouse one afternoon during a severe dust storm.
+Anyone touching the stove received a strong shock.
+Dick was seriously accused of connecting a Ford coil to the stove.
+Finally, all accepted that static electricity from the storm had transferred electric charge to the stove.

 A first Crop

 The first crop at the Elmore farm started poorly.
-The fall seeding froze out and needed reseeding.
+The fall seeding froze and needed reseeding.
 This meant borrowing more money.
-The cost of seed wheat alone was about the return Russel was accustomed to at the Sandhills farm.
+The cost of seed wheat alone was about the profit Russel was accustomed to at the Sandhills farm.
 However reseeding in the spring was to change the fortunes of life.
 The year was unusually wet and the land that normally produced less than 20 bushels per acre yielded a generous 30 bushels.
 It was possible to pay off all the out-standing debts and go through the next year without debt.
 Vern enjoyed pulling the combine along the highway where summer tourists would often stop and leap out of their cars with camera in hand.
 Whenever a camera appeared, Vern stopped the tractor and proudly posed.

 Concerns over farm ownership